zenparsing/node-esm-proposal/README.md

 - File extensions are searched as in the current implementation, where `.mjs` is preferred over `.js`.
 - Both `.js` and `.mjs` files are loaded as ESM modules.
 - If the module specifier resolves to a folder, then
-  - If there is a `package.json` file and that file contains a "module" key, then the package entry point is loaded from that path.
+  - If there is a `package.json` file and that file contains a "main" key, then the package entry point is loaded from that path.
   - Otherwise, the package entry point is loaded by searching for an `index` file.

 ## FAQ